AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md

    ![](assets/stream-designer-17.png)

 1. Enter a chatbot message and placeholder.
-Make sure the attribute is mapped to the appropriate field in Marketo and click **[!UICONTROL Save]**.
+Make sure the attribute is mapped to the appropriate field in Marketo Engage and click **[!UICONTROL Save]**.

    ![](assets/stream-designer-18.png)